neuronsimulator/nrn/docs/nmodl/language/nmodl.rst

 .. note::

-    For density mechanisms, one cannot pass in e.g. ``h.hh`` as this raises a TypeError;
+    For density mechanisms, one cannot pass in e.g. ``h.hh`` in Python as this raises a TypeError;
     one can, however, pass in ``nrn.hh`` where ``nrn`` is defined via ``from neuron import nrn``.